SirPepe/ornament/Readme.md

 to provide the missing primitives and to streamline the developer experience.
 Ornament is **not a framework** but instead aims to be:

-- **as stable as possible** by remaining dependency-free and keeping its own code to an absolute minimum
+- **as stable as possible** by remaining dependency-free, keeping its own code to an absolute minimum, and relying on iron-clad web standards where possible
 - **fast and lean** by being nothing more than just a bag of relatively small and simple functions
 - **malleable** by being easy to extend, easy to customize (through partial application) and easy to get rid of
 - **universal** by adhering to (the spirit of) web standards, thereby staying compatible with vanilla web component code as well as all sorts of web frameworks